spiashko/spaishko.github.io/content/posts/rest-fetch.md

 this lib worth to mention.
 [Here](https://github.com/spiashko/blaze-persistence-graphql-demo) is my demo project with Blaze Persistence GraphQL.

-So in the end I decided to write my own solution which basically resulted in my simple `rest-fetch` project which solves inclusion in a way described [here](https://github.com/spiashko/rest-fetch#rfetch) with all details.
+So in the end I decided to write my own solution which basically resulted in my simple project which solves inclusion in a way described in [rfetch section of rest-fetch readme](https://github.com/spiashko/rest-fetch#rfetch).

 ### Collect all together